 Tell me what you think about it, okay? :3 xx

 That’s how I felt right now.
 I was absolutely, and utterly lost.
-I knew that I had the right to feel the way that I do, and I had the right to kick and scream, and I did just that— just toned it down a notch, though.
+I knew that I had the right to feel the way that I did, and I had the right to kick and scream, and I did just that— just toned it down a notch, though.

 "We’re lost, Louie.
 We’re lost.
 We’re never going to get there.
 We’ll starve to death.
 Just pull over and ask for directions."
 I wholeheartedly whined as I hit my older brother’s arm repetitively.

 He narrowed his eyes at me and tried to shake my hand off, to no avail.
 “Have you forgotten that I do have money, and I’m more than capable of driving us to your new flat?
 I can sue you for physical abuse, you know.
 I AM a lawyer.”